Our staff and students are the RVC’s ambassadors and champions. They work throughout our communities in both Hertfordshire and London.

 The Community relations team offer the chance for KS2 pupils from local primary schools to come for an education farm visit and our student ambassadors can come to local primary schools to talk about a range of science or veterinary careers.
 Our Widening Participation and Outreach teams host a whole range of events and initiatives for school and further information on what is available can be found here.

-The RVC’s Students Union Triathlon Club organise an annual run for local running clubs, community members and students known as the Hawkshead Hobble in March each year.
-The club raised over £1,500 this year for the Potters Bar Foodbank.
+The RVC’s Students Union Triathlon Club organise an annual run for local running clubs, community members and students known as the Hawkshead Hobble each year.
+The club raise money for local charities.

 RVC Boltons Park Farm in the Community